lilab-bcb/cumulus/docs/examples/example_hashing_citeseq.rst

 	   Notice that for some file formats, ``cumulus.genome`` is required.

-	   A typical scCloud pipeline consists of 4 steps, which is given here_.
+	   A typical cumulus pipeline consists of 4 steps, which is given here_.
 For the details of options above, please refer to `cumulus inputs`_.

 	   .. _this manual: ../cumulus.html#prepare-input-data
 	   .. _here: ../cumulus.html#cumulus-steps